 How to Build a Strong Relationship: Top 6 Tips

 Building a successful relationship with a Thai wife involves patience and understanding.
-In this regard, I would like to give you some advice:
+In this regard, I would like to give you some tips that I singled out after working with Thai-American couples who faced challenges but managed to overcome them while being in a therapy with me:

 Learning about Thai traditions, holidays, and etiquette shows respect and genuine interest.
 One client told me, “When I joined my wife’s family for Songkran, it felt like I became part of the family for real.”